 But the equation doesn’t perfectly describe everything we see – for example, the size of certain gradual changes in the orbit of Mercury around the Sun.
 And as Newton himself even wondered, how could a force work instantaneously at a distance even through the vacuum of space?

-Einstein’s theory of general relativity
+Gravity and the theory of relativity

 In Newton’s universe, space is a flat and empty place that objects like stars and planets move through, but Einstein took a different approach.

-In one of the towering scientific achievements of the twentieth century, Einstein and his former professor Hermann Minkowski showed that space and time are not separate entities but rather a single four-dimensional continuum.
+In one of the towering scientific achievements of the twentieth century, Albert Einstein and his former professor Hermann Minkowski showed that space and time are not separate entities but rather a single four-dimensional continuum.
 They imagined it stretching through the universe like a fabric.

 Any object with mass, Einstein reasoned, would interact with the fabric of spacetime and cause distortions.
 As a classic analogy goes, imagine spacetime as something like a trampoline.
 A bowling ball placed in the middle would bend the fabric and create a well.
 If you then set down a marble near the bowling ball, it would spiral around the well as being pulled inwards, much like how the Earth orbits around the Sun.